Video Interview Guide: Tips for a Successful Job Interview

-- When interviewing virtually, find a quiet space with little distractions.
+When interviewing virtually, find a quiet space with few distractions.
 Notify any people in your home when and where you’ll be interviewing so they know not to bother you.

-- Be confident, smile, make eye contact and actively listen to your interviewer throughout.
+Be confident, smile, make eye contact and actively listen throughout.

 Video interview locations